jovixv/native-ping/README.md

 Native ping command without any dependencies.
 Through ICMP protocol.
 Writed on PHP.

 # install

+`This package working only with composer 2+` [Read more about our Composer 1.x deprecation policy.](https://blog.packagist.com/deprecating-composer-1-support/)

 `composer require jovixv/native-ping`

 # Usage Example